-Most infants with NAS are in the NICU for an average of 19 days (range: 7 to 32 days), and it is important to ensure that the child is discharged to a stable home [41].
-It should be noted that infants who remain in the same room as their mothers have shorter length of stays and are more likely to be discharged home [37].
+Most infants with NOWS are in the NICU for an average of 19 days (range: 7 to 32 days), and it is important to ensure that the child is discharged to a stable home.
+It should be noted that infants who remain in the same room as their mothers have shorter length of stays and are more likely to be discharged home [24; 27].
 The discharge plan should include the infant's pediatrician, who will have access to the infant's record and a knowledge of any pharmacotherapy given and the length of stay in the hospital.
-Along with the pediatrician, the plan should include other members of the interdisciplinary team, including the mother's obstetrician/gynecologist, social workers, chemical dependency counselors, and supportive family members or friends [23].
-The mother or caregiver should have a clear understanding of the aspects of caring for the child, especially if he or she was born with congenital abnormalities.
+Along with the pediatrician, the plan should include other members of the interdisciplinary team, including the mother's obstetrician/gynecologist, social workers, chemical dependency counselors, and supportive family members or friends [19].
+Referral to additional specialty providers, as indicated, is critical at this point for both mother and baby to ensure minimal long-term negative health and cognitive consequences.

+The mother and/or caregiver(s) should have a clear understanding of the aspects of caring for the child, especially if congenital abnormalities are present.
 The health and drug use of the mother or caregiver should also be properly assessed, either by an outpatient counselor or toxicology reports.
-A social worker will determine if the home environment is safe for the child and the mother.
-Studies have shown that mothers who were or are victims of intimate partner violence are more likely to have poor pregnancy outcomes and adverse neonatal outcomes, including infants born with NAS [42].
-In addition, opioid use during pregnancy, even if monitored, is a risk factor for continued or relapsed illicit use.
-Children who are exposed to their mother or father actively using drugs are more likely to experience family violence and impaired development, especially language [43].
-Drug exposure is also linked to poor nutrition, neglect, emotional instability, and environmental instability [44].
+Co-occurring mental health conditions, including depression and anxiety, are common in patients with OUD, and appropriate screening and treatment options should be explored.
+A social worker should determine if the home environment is safe for the child and the mother.
+Studies have shown that women with OUD report higher rates of intimate partner violence and are more likely to have poor pregnancy outcomes and adverse neonatal outcomes, including infants born with NOWS [28].